Understanding TMJ and TMD in Concord, NC

 Who can have TMJ Syndrome?

 TMJ problems can afflict people of all ages, although patients under 40 are more susceptible and it occurs more frequently in women than men.
+This region is located below your ear, right where your jawbone connects to the skull.
+While there remains a lack of evidence on all the causes of this syndrome, arthritis, sudden trauma to the joint, or untreated bruxism may be culprits.

 What are the symptoms?